-Applied Career Mathematics is designed for students who have completed the District's Mathematics Standards & Benchmarks requirements and need to complete a third year or wish to complete a fourth year of math.
-The emphasis of the course will be on real-world problemsolving strategies applied to the industries represented by the site's school-to-career academies.
+Description: Applied Career Mathematics is designed

+Mathematics Standards & Benchmarks requirements and need to complete a third year or wish to complete a fourth year of math.
+The emphasis of the course will be on real-world problem-solving strategies applied to the industries represented by the site's school-to-career academies.
 The content of the course will include a systematic review and enhancement of algebra, geometry and statistics and probability skills in order to prepare for the California High School Exit Exam.

-Geometry
+Geometry Course #4670

-Prerequisite: Algebra 1 or Intensified Algebra Graduation: Fulfills one year of math requirement College Prep: Fulfills one year math ("c") requirement
+Prerequisite: Algebra 1 or Intensified Algebra

+Graduation: Fulfills one year of math requirement

-Geometry is a college preparatory standards based math course.
+Description: Geometry is a college preparatory

+standards based math course.
 This class is designed to not only increase students understanding of geometry, but to also act as an important transition from basic Algebra 1 to Algebra 2.
 A grade C or better in previous math class will assure greater success in this class.
 Colleges will not acknowledge courses completed with less than a C grade.

-Financial Algebra
+Financial Algebra Course #4643